facelessuser/Rummage/README.md

 Rummage
 =======

-Rummage is a cross platform search and replace tool written in Python.
+Rummage is a cross platform search and replace tool.
 Rummage crawls directories and searches for specified patterns (either regular expression or literal) and can optionally replace those targets with desired text.

-Windows has always had decent search and replace GUI tools, but at the time, it was difficult to find a decent one for macOS and Linux.
-Rummage was created to fill that void and is available on Linux, macOS, and Windows.

-Rummage is written in Python and is currently available on Python 3.4+.
-Rummage by default uses the Python's Re regular expression engine, but you can also use the fantastic, feature rich [Regex](https://pypi.python.org/pypi/regex) search engine and do interesting things like fuzzy searching and more.
+Rummage is written in Python and is currently available on Python 3.4+ (some older releases are available for Python 2.7).
+Rummage by default uses Python's Re regular expression engine, but you can also use the fantastic, feature rich [Regex](https://pypi.python.org/pypi/regex) search engine and do interesting things like fuzzy searching and more.

-In general, it is usually preferable to specify an encoding for Rummage to use, but if you don't, Rummage will attempt encoding detection via the default, slower [Chardet](https://pypi.python.org/pypi/chardet) or the optional, faster [cChardet](https://pypi.python.org/pypi/cchardet/) depending on what is installed on your system (Chardet is installed by default with Rummage as it is pure Python).
-When replacing, it is usually recommended to specify the encoding to ensure the replace is done with the correct encoding.

 ## Screenshots